delphix/virtualization-sdk/docs/docs/References/CLI.md

   --version      Show the version and exit.
   -v, --verbose  Enable verbose mode.
 Can be repeated up to three times for
                  increased verbosity.

   -q, --quiet    Enable quiet mode.
 Can be repeated up to three times for
                  increased suppression.

   -h, --help     Show this message and exit.

 Commands:
-  build   Build the plugin code and generate upload artifact file using the... init    Create a plugin in the root directory. upload  Upload the generated upload artifact (the plugin JSON file) that...
+  build          Build the plugin code and generate upload artifact file... download-logs  Download plugin logs from a target Delphix Engine to a... init           Create a plugin in the root directory. upload         Upload the generated upload artifact (the plugin JSON
+                 file)...
 ```